-The mission of the Oregon Department of Education (ODE) is to foster equity and excellence for every learner through collaboration educators, partners, and communities.
-As one of ODE’s partners, the NWCC is providing technical assistance and support on high-leverage initiatives identified by the state, including:
+The mission of the Oregon Department of Education (ODE) is to foster equity and excellence for every learner through collaboration with educators, partners, and communities.
+As one of ODE’s partners, NWCC is providing technical assistance and support on high-leverage initiatives Oregon has identified, including:

 Promoting Rural Innovation and Student Engagement

 In 2013, NWCC and our partners at Boston College created an educator network.
 The goal: Reduce isolation by connecting educators from some of the region’s most rural and remote districts.
 Today, the Northwest Rural Innovation and Student Engagement (NW RISE) Network convenes teachers and leaders from more than 30 districts in five Northwest states (including seven districts in Oregon), along with SEA staff members, to collectively improve student outcomes and engagement across the region.